What is the Simplified Debt Restructuring Programme?

 - The Official Receiver determining that the company does not comply with the SDRP eligibility requirements, including the company’s suitability for a pre-packaged scheme of arrangement and the likelihood of such a scheme succeeding

 - The Official Receiver determining that the company made false or misleading statements in relation to the SDRP application

 - The company failing to cooperate with the Restructuring Advisor

 - The company failing to obtain a two-thirds majority approval for the scheme of arrangement from its creditors

 What happens after the company is discharged from the programme?

 Upon the discharge of the SDRP, notice of the discharge will be published by the Official Receiver in the Government Gazette and the Ministry of Law website.

 At this point, the moratorium on legal proceedings ends.
 This means that creditors can once again demand payment of debts from the company, enforce security against the company or sue the company.

 However, if the company had been able to bind its creditors via a scheme of arrangement, these creditors may be contractually prevented from taking such action against the company.

-In applying for the SDRP, you should contact a corporate lawyer to assist in providing the required information to creditors and publishing the relevant notices on the designated website or Government Gazette.
+In applying for the SDRP, you should contact a corporate lawyer if you require assistance in making your application.
 This is especially important as failing to disclose information, or making a false statement, can result in the SDRP application failing or even criminal liability for the directors or other executives of the company.

 A corporate lawyer will also be able to help classify your creditors and structure the pre-packaged scheme of arrangement, such that it has the highest possible chance of achieving the requisite two-thirds approval from all classes of creditors.
 Given that the default SDRP period is only 90 days, it may be crucial to have the scheme approved as quickly as possible.